smudge/sojourn/README.md

 Sojourn assigns each visitor a unique UUID, which is tracked across requests.

-Sojourn will create a new "visit" event each time any of the following are true:
+Visitors may have multiple "visits" to your site.
+Sojourn will create a new "visit" each time any of the following is true:

+* The visitor is new and has no prior visits.
-* No visitor exists in the session, or visitor has expired (default: 1 week)
+* The visitor has expired after inactivity (default: 1 week) and has been recreated.
+* The current visit has expired after inactivity (default: 1 day).
-* If the request has a 'referer' and it does not match the host.
+* The request has a 'referer' and it does not match the host.
-* If the request has any UTM data attached (utm_source, utm_campaign, etc)
+* The request has UTM data attached (utm_source, utm_campaign, etc).

 In this way, you know each time someone visits your site through an external source.